Lucevar/npc-outfit-diversity/docs/changelogs/npcs.md

 **Miles Gloriosus**
 * NOD: Gave an adamantium rapier and a shirt from TD

+**Milie Hastien**
+* NOD: gave outfit by Plangkye, removed a bunch of clothes from her inventory so they didn't clip, moved them into a chest in (the void next to) her shop instead

 **mim-jeen**
 * Hair from More Argonian Hair